ibabushkin/gabelstaplerwm/README.md

 # gabelstaplerwm
 **NOTE**: gabelstaplerwm is currently being rewritten (because I can't get my priorities straight and do such things).
-During that time, the `master` branch will hold the rewrite (for various reasons), the stable and working codebase will still receive bugfixes in case something catastrophic happens, and will be available in the `old-master` branch in the meantime.
+During that time, the `next` branch will hold the rewrite, the stable and working codebase will still receive bugfixes in case something catastrophic happens, and will be available in the `master` branch in the meantime.

 `gabelstaplerwm` is a semidynamic tiling window manager written in the Rust programming language and using the XCB wrappers available.
 It's main design